ElisabethKAndersson/Portfolio-project-4/TESTING.md

 #### First Time Visitor Goals:

  * To be able to see what kind of bussiness this is:
-  There is a presentation of the service offered on the index page.
+    - There is a presentation of the service offered on the index page.

   * To be able to see what services are offered:
-  There is a page with list of services and prices.
+    - There is a page with list of services and prices.

   * To be able to see what previous costumers have said about the services.
-  There is a page where costumers can leave reviews.
+    - There is a page where costumers can leave reviews.

   * To be able to find out more by links to social accounts.
-  There is a Contact page with links to social accounts
+    - There is a Contact page with links to social accounts

 #### Returning Visitor Goals:

   * To be able to find contact information to Sussie.
-  There is a Contact page with contact information.
+   - There is a Contact page with contact information.

   * To find out how to book an appointment.
-  There is a link leading to a booking page on the Contact page.
+    - There is a link leading to a booking page on the Contact page.

   * To be able to write a review.
-  There is a service where costumers can log in and leave reviews.
+    - There is a service where costumers can log in and leave reviews.

 #### Frequent Visitor Goals:
   * To be able to keep updated with changes in services.
-  The service page can be adapted to changes in services.
+    - The service page can be adapted to changes in services.

 ### Full Testing

-👩🏻‍💻 View an example of a completed full testing section [here](https://github.com/kera-cudmore/TheQuizArms/blob/main/TESTING.md#Full-Testing)

-Full testing can be tedious, so it is great to try and break this part up into smaller chunks and do a bit at a time.
-Full testing is when you go through the site and test every single thing that can be tested.
-So for example you would test that all links in the navbar correctly redirect the user to where there are supposed to go.
-A table is the perfect way to display this information.
+ #### Links
+  * Testing all the links in the navigatin menu
+    - All working.

+  * Sign up link in Sign in page
+    - Working

+  * Sign in link in Sign up page
+    - Working

+  * Links to social accounts and booking in Contact page
+    - Working

+  #### Sign Up
+    * Sign Up
+      - Works

+    * Verification e-mail
+      -Works

+  #### Sign In Services
+    * Sign In
+      - Works

+    * Add and remove e-mail
+      - Works

+    * Sign out
+      - Works

+    * Changing password
+      - Works

 ## BUGS